1,629 related texts · 12 related myths · Page 4 of 34

 Our tradition certainly does.
 In Vayikra Rabbah, specifically chapter 7, we find a powerful thread connecting arrogance and divine retribution, often in the form of fire.
 It's a po...

-And there's one particular story that throws this idea into sharp relief: the Giving of the Torah.
-Now, picture this: At the very beginning, when the Creator shaped the cosmos, the...
+There's one particular story that throws this idea into sharp relief: the Giving of the Torah.
+At the very beginning, when the Creator shaped the cosmos, there was a clear line in ...

 Chapter 10 “And it came to pass in the fortieth year, in the eleventh month, on the first day of the month, that Moses spake unto the children of Israel, according unto all that th...